MichaByte/CircuitPython_DiscordBot/docs/setup.rst

   a.
 Click the gear next to your Discord username.
   b.
 Click Appearance on the side menu.
   c.
 Scroll down and turn on Developer Mode.
   d.
+Exit the server settings by clicking on the X. Right-click the channel that you want your bot to "live" in, and you will see a new option - Copy ID!
+Click that and save it for later,
-Using the API key and webhook URL from earlier, write your CircuitPython code according to the documentation!
+  e.
+Using the API key, channel ID, and webhook URL from earlier, write your CircuitPython code according to the documentation!